LGBTQ people in prison: Legal overview of federal court decisions on gender-affirming care

 Farmer v.
 Brennan 114 S. Ct.
-1970 (1994), is a case that involves the subjective application of “cruel and unusual” punishment.
-This case involves the development of “deliberate indifference” to establish infraction upon a person's Eighth Amendment rights.
+1970 (1994), is a case that involves the subjective application of "cruel and unusual" punishment.
+This case involves the development of "deliberate indifference" to establish infraction upon a person's Eighth Amendment rights.
 Dee Farmer, a transgender woman, was imprisoned in an all-male federal facility for credit card fraud.
 At a previous federal prison she was placed in protective segregation due to safety risks because of her gender presentation.
 Upon transfer to the United States Penitentiary in Terre Haute, Indiana, she was initially held in administrative segregation, but was soon moved to the general prison population.
 Within two weeks after the removal from administrative segregation, Farmer was beaten and raped by another inmate.
-Farmer then filed a Bivens lawsuit (a lawsuit against government officers for violating constitutional rights) stating that prison officials had violated the Eighth Amendment's “cruel and unusual punishments” clause.
-She argued that officials knew of that her feminine appearance increased her vulnerability to sexual assault, but still placed her in the general population, demonstrating deliberate indifference to her safety.
+Farmer then filed a Bivens lawsuit (a lawsuit against government officers for violating constitutional rights) stating that prison officials had violated the Eighth Amendment's "cruel and unusual punishments" clause.
+She argued that officials knew that her feminine appearance increased her vulnerability to sexual assault, but still placed her in the general population, demonstrating deliberate indifference to her safety.
 In the lawsuit, Farmer sought both damages and an injunction (a court order that directs someone to do or stop something) to prevent similar future confinement conditions.
 The United States District Court for the Western District of Wisconsin ruled that officials could be liable only if they acted with "criminal recklessness" and the Seventh Circuit Court of Appeals upheld that decision without issuing a written opinion.